kimdan3/account/README.md

 # Getting Started
-First, run the development server:

-npm run dev
+First, run the development server: npm run dev,or yarn dev, or pnpm dev, or bun dev
-# or
-yarn dev
-# or
-pnpm dev
-# or
-bun dev

 Open http://localhost:3000 with your browser to see the result.

 You can start editing the page by modifying pages/index.tsx.
 The page auto-updates as you edit the file.